 All our staff and volunteers also have a current National Police Check for your safety and peace of mind.

 Allocation of staff

 We will allocate a team of Community Care Workers to complete the agreed services.

 Where possible we try to limit the number of staff attending your home.
 We do, however, recommend that when a relief worker is offered due to staff taking leave this be accepted.

 For further information please complete the feedback section below.

 The fees for service are very reasonable and are worked out based on your income and are in line with the CHSP Client Contribution Framework.

-Funded by the Australian Government Department of Social Services.
-Visit the Department of Social Services website for more information.
+Funded by the Australian Government Department of Health.
+Visit the Department of Health website for more information.